MicrosoftLearning/MB-500-Microsoft-Dynamics-365-Finance-and-Operations-Apps-Developer/Instructions/Labs/Lab 3 Create a custom workflow on the Positions form V4.md

 		}

-9. Create a chain of command of the initValue() method to initialize the *MBPositionWFStatus* field while new position is entered in the system.
+9. Create a chain of command of the initValue() method to initialize the *MBPositionWFStatus* field while a new position is entered in the system.

 		void initValue()
 		{